 The new project foresaw two solutions: the first was to continue the road passing by “Canonica Alley”, coming out of the orchard belonging to the Benvenutos to be able to have access to a new square, that was to be built on Rocca’s property, where the garage had been eliminated.
 The second solution, was the present one, a “terrible sight”, that is building the hill from the holm-oaks, which sacrificed the aspect of the Church square: this project was chosen because the hill behind the Church had given way, called “lo Iau”, and it was necessary to build a strong wall to avoid other landslides.

-The mayor D’Alessandro also wanted to lower the road to the Church square level to avoid the entrance steps and to highlight the facade, but it wasn’t possible, because this important work asked for long bureaucracy and his time was nearly up as mayor.
-When the port was connected, the category of the coachmen increased: the project, besides the service, had a positive effect for the economical prosperity of the families involved.
-The coachmen’s category answered to new needs of circulation, ground transformation, pedestrian road conditions: like that the Commune administration had to consider the restructure of the roads situated in the historical centre (the stables were in the alleys) let alone those of the Mount, taking into consideration that the electric light had arrived.
+The mayor D’Alessandro also wanted to lower the road to the Church Square level to avoid the entrance steps and to highlight the facade, but it wasn’t possible, because this important work asked for long bureaucracy and his time was nearly up as mayor.
+When the port was connected, the category of the coachmen increased: the project, besides the service, had a positive effect on the economic prosperity of the families involved.
+The coachmen’s category answered to new needs of circulation, ground transformation, and pedestrian road conditions: the Commune administration had to consider the restructuring of the roads situated in the historical center (the stables were in the alleys) let alone those of the Mount, taking into consideration that the electric light had arrived.
 This category had a short life because Portofino has always been more adaptable to sealife, and progress has replaced the horse carriages with the motor.
 Thanks to Giovanni Carbone.